Luddi1/OpenScan3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-OpenScan3 is a firmware for controlling OpenScan devices, a family of OpenSource and OpenHardware devices designed to make photogametry accessible to everyone.
+OpenScan3 is a firmware for controlling OpenScan devices, a family of OpenSource and OpenHardware devices designed to make photogrammetry accessible to everyone.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-To run a copy of the firmware in your RPi you can follow of two routes

-### Install OpenScanPi image (recommended)

-TO BE DONE

 ### Install manually

 #### Prerequisites

- - RPi running the latest image of Raspberry OS
+Install Raspberry Pi OS with the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), supplying wifi and ssh login credentials.

 #### Installation

+Log-in via SSH to the RPi and issue the following commands.

 1. Update the system